Looking for support to grow your business? Here are some things to consider to fast-track your growth in the UK and abroad with our support.

 When it comes to raising the right finance there’s often a misconception you need to jump through many hoops to get results.
 That’s not always the case.
 The challenge is often in identifying your needs and deciding on the most appropriate type of finance.

 If you’re looking to secure external finance you’ll need a robust and up-to-date business plan that outlines your financial forecasts.
 It should clearly state the financial need and related funding proposition.
-Our contacts at Business Gateway can help you with that but we’ve got some tips to get you started:
+Our contacts at Business Gateway - This opens in a new window can help you with that but we’ve got some tips to get you started: